Gram positive cocci in chains, beta-hemolytic

 Necrotizing fasciitis, Myositis, Pneumonia: Droplet /Contact until 24 hours of appropriate antibiotic therapy received

-Scarlet fever, pharyngitis: Droplet until 24 hours of appropriate antibiotic therapy received
+Scarlet fever, pharyngitis: Droplet/contact until 24 hours of appropriate antibiotic therapy received

 Toxic Shock syndrome: Droplet /Contact until 24 hours of appropriate antibiotic therapy received